AparnaIyer06/GANs-/README.md

 # GANs
-A Repo for code related to Generative Adversarial Networks, popularly known as GANs.
-Building-block of programming for Generative AI.
+Programs on Generative Adversarial Networks, popularly known as GANs, an essential building-block for understanding Generative AI.